Atari: Hasbro Interactive (1998–2000)

-Atari SA (2001–present)
+Infogrames and Atari SA (2001–present)

-In October 2001, Infogrames (now Atari SA) announced that it was "reinventing" the Atari brand with the launch of three new games featuring a prominent Atari branding on their boxarts: Splashdown, MX Rider and TransWorld Surf.
+In October 2001, Infogrames Entertainment SA (IESA, now Atari SA) announced that it was "reinventing" the Atari brand with the launch of three new games featuring a prominent Atari branding on their boxarts: Splashdown, MX Rider and TransWorld Surf.
 Infogrames used Atari as a brand name for games aimed at 18–34 year olds.
 Other Infogrames games under the Atari name included V-Rally 3, Neverwinter Nights, Stuntman and Enter the Matrix.

-On May 7, 2003, Infogrames had its majority-owned, but discrete US subsidiary Infogrames NA officially renamed Atari, Inc., renamed its European operations to Atari Europe but kept the original name of the main company Infogrames Entertainment.
-The original Atari holdings division purchased from Hasbro, Hasbro Interactive, was also made a separate corporate entity renamed as Atari Interactive.
+On May 8, 2003, IESA had its majority-owned but discrete US subsidiary Infogrames, Inc. officially renamed Atari, Inc., renamed its European operations to Atari Europe but kept the original name of the main company Infogrames Entertainment.
+The original Atari holdings division purchased from Hasbro, originally Hasbro Interactive and later Infogrames Interactive, was renamed Atari Interactive.

-Between 2004 and 2011, Atari produced and marketed Atari Flashback retro consoles, reminiscent of the Atari 2600 design.
-Since 2011, these consoles have been produced by AtGames under the license from Atari.
-Atari Flashback Portable is a handheld game console sold since 2016.
-In April 2011, Atari re-released their back catalogue of arcade and Atari 2600 games to be played on mobile devices.
+Atari, Inc. buyout and name change to Atari SA

-On March 6, 2008, Infogrames made an offer to Atari Inc. to buy out all remaining public shares for a value of $1.68 per share, or $11 million total.
-The offer would make Infogrames sole owner of Atari Inc., thus making it a privately held company.
-On April 30, 2008, Atari Inc. announced its intentions to accept Infogrames' buyout offer and to merge with Infogrames.
-On October 8, 2008, Infogrames completed its acquisition of Atari Inc., making it a wholly owned subsidiary.
+On March 6, 2008, IESA made an offer to Atari, Inc. to buy out all remaining public shares for a value of $1.68 per share, or $11 million total.
+The offer would make IESA sole owner of Atari, Inc., thus making it a privately held company.
+On April 30, 2008, Atari, Inc. announced its intentions to accept Infogrames' buyout offer and to merge with Infogrames.
+On October 8, 2008, IESA completed its acquisition of Atari, Inc., making it a wholly owned subsidiary.

-On December 9, 2008, Atari announced that it had acquired Cryptic Studios, a MMORPG developer.

-Namco Bandai purchased a 34% stake in Atari Europe on May 14, 2009, paving the way for its acquisition from Infogrames.
+On December 9, 2008, Atari announced that it had acquired Cryptic Studios, an MMORPG developer.
+Namco Bandai purchased a 34% stake in Atari Europe on May 14, 2009, paving the way for its acquisition from IESA.
 Atari had significant financial issues for several years prior, with losses in the tens of millions since 2005.
 In May 2009, Infogrames Entertainment SA, the parent company of Atari, and Atari Interactive, announced it would change its name to Atari SA.
 In April 2010, Atari SA board member and former CEO David Gardner resigned.
 Original Atari co-founder Nolan Bushnell joined the board as a representative for Blubay holdings.
 As of March 31, 2011, the board of directors consisted of Frank Dangeard, Jim Wilson, Tom Virden, Gene Davis and Alexandra Fichelson.

 On January 21, 2013, the four related companies Atari, Atari Interactive, Humongous, and California US Holdings filed for Chapter 11 bankruptcy in the United States Bankruptcy Court for the Southern District of New York.
 All three Ataris emerged from bankruptcy one year later and the entering of the social casino gaming industry with Atari Casino.
 Frederic Chesnais, who now heads all three companies, stated that their entire operations consist of a staff of 10 people.